 This is a difficult question without knowing the terms of your electrical issues.
 Car Insurance does sometimes cover electrical issues, but only under certain circumstances.

-With modern cars having more and more electrical parts, it is important to what ways insurance does cover electrical problems.
+With modern cars having more and more electrical parts, it is important to what ways insurance covers electrical problems.
 In most cases, electrical problems are only covered if it is not from normal wear and tear of the vehicle.
 So for example, a dead battery you’ve had for four years likely will not be covered because it is just normal wear.
 However, if something such as a spark plug that was just replaced goes out, there is a chance that insurance will cover it depending on the insurance coverage you have.

 When Does Insurance Not Cover Electrical Damage?